paul-wolf/logtrace/readme.md

 	python logtrace/test.py

 Performance
 -----------

 `LogTrace()` appends to a list of strings everytime you call `add()`.
-But it firstly calls `insepct.getFrameInfo()` and builds the string with that information.
+But it firstly calls `inspect.getFrameInfo()` and builds the string with that information.
 When `emit()` is called, it concatenates all the strings in the list separated by `delimiter` and then calls `logger.info()` or whatever method is appropriate.
 If the effective level is not the current level for the method, then the list will be empty and it won't do the call to the `logger` method.